 In the three years that have passed since the brand’s resurrection, Czapek & Cie has claimed the Public Prize at the Grand Prix de l’Horlogerie for the Quai des Bergues timepiece in 2016 and released a second collection featuring a suspended tourbillon with GMT.
 This year, Czapek announced its third collection at Baselworld featuring its first contemporary chronograph: the Faubourg de Cracovie.

 Named after the location of François Czapek’s third boutique in his home country of Poland, the Faubourg de Cracovie contains three new timepieces with two different dial finishes in Grand Feu enamel and Ricochet guilloché.
-The model we’re focusing on today is the Dioné & Rhea, which would be more commonly recognized as a reverse panda design.
+The model we’re focusing on today is the Dioné & Rhea, which would be more commonly recognized as having a reverse panda design.

 That title is borrowed from two of Saturn’s four moons that were discovered by the Italian astronomer Cassini and named after two Titanesses in Greek mythology.
 The watch earned the name thanks to the two white subdials that stand out in the darkness of the dial just like moons in the night sky.
 These two counters have been enlarged from the two that appeared in the Quai des Bergues (which featured small seconds, power reserve, and day of week indicator) and placed at 3 (12-hour display) and 9 (30-minute counter) o’clock.
 At 6 o’clock, there’s a small seconds display that is painted onto the dial with a color-matching date aperture neatly integrated into its lower half.